5 AI Pet Cameras With Treat Dispensers Every Anxious Dog Owner Needs

 Who should get this:

-- High-energy dogs whose anxiety is linked to boredom
+- High-energy dogs whose anxiety comes from boredom

-- Owners who want to actively engage their dog remotely (not just monitor)
+- Owners who want to play video games with their dog

 Skip it if:

-- You have thick carpets or lots of furniture (robot gets stuck)
+- You have deep carpet (it gets stuck)

 Quick Comparison: Which Camera Fits Your Situation?